jimken123/drawers/README.md

 </figure>

 ### Theme
 This blog uses a slighlty modified version of [Athena](https://github.com/broccolini/athena), a simple and elegant theme for Jekyll and GitHub Pages by [Diana Mounter](http://broccolini.net).
 Modifications are mainly to be found in `—layouts`and `_includes` and consist in small tweaks to display images in the index and categories pages, added Gumroad integration and responsive video.
 No change in styling, except for smaller title size on posts to make images more prominent.
+Note that the search function will **not work** with GitHub Pages.

 ### Copyright
 The content of this project itself, all illustrations & design works are © Yves JPL Capelle / [alternatyves outc.](https://alternatyves.com) / [SOFAM](https://www.sofam.be).